 My position now is my second job.
 I work in a small, rural, district with students PK-8.
 I am the only social worker and am split between 2 buildings, which seems to be common for districts my size.
 My caseload ranges from 40-60+, starting lower and picking up students as the year goes on.
 A typical day for me includes social skills lessons, individual sessions, and some small groups.
 About 1/3 of my caseload are special education students, with the rest regular education.
 Individual and group sessions are 20-30 minutes once per week, depending on the needs and age of the student.

-My overall responsibilities include: Individual and group social work, check-ins with students, crisis management, biweekly social skills lessons PK-5th, I&E (an enrichment period) 6-8th, Red Ribbon Week lessons, organizing and implementing Kindness Week, presenting Erin’s Law (safe and unsafe touch), observations, data collection and monitoring charts, push-in groups in the elementary special education classroom, writing and monitoring FBAs and BIPs, Medicaid billing, early childhood/developmental kindergarten evaluations, and IEP evaluations, re-evaluations, and annual reviews.
+My overall responsibilities include: Individual and group social work, check-ins with students, crisis management, biweekly social skills lessons PK-5th, I&E (an enrichment period) 6-8th, Red Ribbon Week lessons, organizing and implementing Kindness Week, presenting Erin’s Law (safe and unsafe touch), observations, data collection and monitoring charts, push-in groups in the elementary special education classroom, writing and monitoring FBAs and BIPs, Medicaid billing, early childhood/developmental kindergarten evaluations, IEP evaluations, re-evaluations, annual reviews, and providing resources for families.
 I am also a member of the building leadership committee, wellness committee, MTSS teams, and chairman of our crisis team.

 My First Job